COVID-19 complaints process

 Vulnerable and at-risk consumers

-Priority help is available for vulnerable or at-risk consumers who have already tried to resolve their issue with their phone or internet provider.
+Urgent help is available for vulnerable people or small businesses at risk who have already tried to resolve their issue with their phone or internet provider.

 Complain by phone